 - 70% of survey respondents believe their router is ready/suitable for the NBN.

 Speaking of the NBN, a large number of consumers surveyed also said their old router wasn’t suitable for the NBN.
 40% said they had to upgrade because of the rollout.
 So what makes a router ‘NBN ready’ and what do all the numbers and codes mean on the side of the box?
 Click the links below for some helpful info:

 How does a wireless router work?

-A wireless router connects your personal devices wirelessly to the internet.
-This is done through the router basically acting as a ‘link in the chain’ of your home’s wireless network, and the wireless router forwards IP packets from one network to another.
+A wireless router connects your personal devices – such as mobile phones and tablets – wirelessly to the internet.
+This is done through the router acting as a ‘link in the chain’ of your home’s wireless network, with the wireless router forwarding IP packets from one network to another.
 That is to say, a router is a device that joins two networks together, in this case being the router to the internet, and your router to your devices.

 Routers are also used to ‘daisy chain’ networks around your home.
 This is particularly useful if you need to get wireless internet signals into the farthest reaches of your home.
 This can get complicated and the signal can potentially get diluted the more ‘links in the chain’ you have, but wireless routers do present a convenient way to ‘route’ the internet around your home.

 Many people just ‘plug and play’ with their router, but knowing about your router’s Wi-Fi standards and bands, classification and features is important for selecting a capable wireless router for your needs.